Linda Kenney Baden

 Linda Kenney Baden (born 1953) is an American lawyer, former prosecutor and private defense attorney.

 Career

 Kenney Baden graduated from Rutgers Law School.
-She has participated in a number of high-profile cases including the trials of Phil Spector, Jayson Williams, Casey Anthony, Michael Skakel and Aaron Hernandez.
+She has participated in a number of high-profile cases including the trials of Phil Spector, Jayson Williams, Casey Anthony, Michael Skakel, Aaron Hernandez, and Harvey Weinstein.

 Media

 Baden is an on-air host for the Law & Crime Network and contributor to the Huffington Post.
+She has also appeared on Poker Night in America, and participated in the World Series of Poker.

 She is married to Michael Baden, a forensic pathologist, and together they authored Remains Silent: A Novel and Skeleton Justice.